 Astaxanthin has shown to possess antioxidant properties that reduce the evolution of oxidative stress in the skin.
 By regulating free radicals and activating an antioxidant defense on a cellular level, astaxanthin helps to preserve skin health.

-Chronic inflammation contributes to oxidative stress and vice versa.
-When you have chronic inflammation, several chronic diseases can occur, including skin damage.
+Harmful inflammation contributes to oxidative stress and vice versa.
+When you have unchecked inflammation, several chronic health problems can occur, including skin damage.
 UV exposure is the main cause of skin inflammation and damage (this is why sunscreen is important and avoiding tanning beds).
 Astaxanthin has been shown to reduce the effects of UV exposure by protecting your skin from inducing a reactionary inflammatory response to UV exposure.

 Astaxanthin was even shown to help protect “against early burn-wound progression” by regulating free radical production.

-In addition to protecting your skin from free radicals and skin damage, astaxanthin can also help regulate autoimmune skin disorders.
+In addition to protecting your skin from free radicals and skin damage, astaxanthin can also help regulate some specific skin disorders.
 A study showed astaxanthin “inhibited the gene expression of several proinflammatory biomarkers” in animal models.
-This study shows promise in managing symptoms of chronic inflammatory diseases of the skin including psoriasis and atopic dermatitis (eczema) with astaxanthin supplementation.
+This study shows promise in managing symptoms of some common autoimmune-related skin conditions with astaxanthin supplementation.